syhsyh9696/ujnphotobot-telegrambot-ruby/README.md

 ```bash
 ruby telegram-bot-daemon.rb start
 ```
-If this script deployed in PRC you should use 'proxychains'
+If this script deployed in PRC[People's Republic of China] you should use 'proxychains'

 # Motivation
 I find a API in my school websites but it has always really hard to look.
 So I decided to solve this problem by developing @ujnphotobot